2020 Pandemic Response Account Credit

 - Paper Check - 10-14 business days

-Please note: Checks may take up to 10-14 days to receive and will be mailed to the address in your Online Student Center.
+Please note: Paper checks may take up to 10-14 days to receive and will be mailed to the address in your Online Student Center.
 Paper checks are mailed and delays may occur due to postal service.

 Please note: You must be eligible for a student refund.
 Also, student refunds for credit card payments will continue to be processed back to the original credit card used.